SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 | Occurrence type  | The time condition you want for the trigger.
 Choose either **for all** or **for any**.<br/><br/>If you choose all you will get notified when all of the metrics meeting the query condition are not sending data in the given time range.<br/><br/>Alternatively, you can choose any if you want to get notified when one of the metrics does not receive any data in the given time range. *This option requires at least one initial data point and expires after 24 hours once triggered.* |
 | Time range | The duration of time to evaluate.
 Select **5 minutes**, **10 minutes**, **15 minutes**, **30 minutes**, **1 hour**, **3 hours**, **6 hours**, **12 hours**, or **24 hours**. |

-**Recover**

-* Automatically: Sumo Logic automatically resolves the incident when the resolution condition is satisfied.
+For recovery, Sumo Logic automatically resolves the incident when the resolution condition is satisfied.

-`Recover automatically when data becomes available for the affected time span.`

 ## Step 2.
 Advanced settings (optional)